microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/riskdetection.md

 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 ---
-# riskDetections resource type
+# riskDetection resource type

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents risk detections in Azure AD tenants.
+Represents information about a detected risk in an Azure AD tenant.

 Azure AD continually evaluates user and sign-in risk based on various signals and machine learning.
 This API provides programmatic access to all risk detections in your Azure AD environment.

 For more information about risk events, see [Azure Active Directory Identity Protection](https://azure.microsoft.com/en-us/documentation/articles/active-directory-identityprotection/).

+>[!NOTE]
-[!NOTE] You must have an Azure AD Premium P2 license to use the risk detection API.
+>You must have an Azure AD Premium P2 license to use the risk detection API.

 ## Methods